codatio/codat-docs/docs/lending/guides/loan-qualification/setting-up.md

    |    ├──UnderwritingController.cs // Front-end endpoint controller
    |    └──WebhooksController.cs     // Back-end endpoint controller
    |
-   ├──DataClients // A service to make API calls to Codat
-   |    └──CodatDataClient.cs
-   |
    ├──Exceptions // Definitions for managing error events
    |    ├──...
    |
    ├──Extensions // Used to extend classes in C#
    |    └──CollectionExtensions.cs
    |
-   ├──Models // Represent the shape of data that will be returned to the user
+   ├──Models // Represent the schemas used in this solution
    |    ├──...
    |
    ├──Orchestrators // Manages the six methods that relate to endpoints used in the app